angrest/pocketBME280/README.md

 6. `int32_t getTemperature()` returns the temperature in units of 0.01 DegC.
 An output value of "5123" equals to 51.23 DegC
 7. `uint32_t getPressure()`returns the pressure in Pa.
 An output value of "96386" equals to 96386 Pa (or 963.86 hPa)
 8. `uint32_t getHumidity()` returns the humidity in Q22.10 format (22 integer and 10 fractional bits).
 An output value of “47445” equals to 47445/1024 = 46.
 333 %RH
 The values for temperature, pressure and humidity are only read from the sensor once per measurement.
-Thus, subsequent calls to `getTemperature()` or the equivalents will return the same value until a new measurement is started.
-As for pressure and humidity calculations the temperature value is needed, `getTemperature()` should be called first (however, the library internally keeps track and sorts that out should you call the `get*()`-functions in a different order).
+Thus, subsequent calls to `getTemperature()` or the equivalents will return the identical values until a new measurement is started.
+As for pressure and humidity calculations the temperature value is needed, `getTemperature()` should be called first (however, the library internally keeps track and calculates the corresponding temperature in case you call the `get*()`-functions in a different order).

 A typical measurement in the `loop()` would look like this (the complete sketch is in the [example folder](examples/Simple/Simple.ino)):
 ```